isisis/EbnkRichElement/README.md

 At disabled elements the dialog will open up when you click on the select field.
 Buttons are being translated from the translator to german in my app.
 Translation depends on your current locale.

-As you can see behint, I'm using the SearchSelect inside a FormCollection.
+As you can see behind, I'm using the SearchSelect inside a FormCollection here.
 To make it work correctly inside collection, you want to set the *collection_mode* option to *true* when initializing the element.